 The Volunteer Long-Term Care Ombudsman will assist the Office of the State Long-Term Care Ombudsman in carrying out the duties described in the Older Americans Act.
 Volunteers must be over the age of 18 and will be required to pass criminal history and abuse registry checks conducted by the State prior to acceptance into the VOP.
 Volunteers will be assigned to facilities and monitored by the VOP Coordinator.
 Complete the VOP application if you are interested in becoming a Volunteer Long-Term Care Ombudsman.

 The Volunteer Long-Term Care Ombudsman:

-- Spends three to five hours per month in unannounced and varied visits to residents on any day of the week.
+- Spends a minimum of three to five hours per month in unannounced and varied visits to residents on any day of the week.

 - Observes, listens, and interacts with persons living in the facility and identifies concerns.

 - Aids and empowers residents in resolving concerns and complaints.

 - Observes general conditions of the facility and keeps a log of observations.

 - Refers all concerns, questions, or unresolved complaints to the VOP Program Coordinator.

 - Seeks to establish a positive working relationship with facility staff.

 - Conducts initial inquiries regarding complaints made to the Office.